SeldonIO/seldon-core/docs-gb/examples/pipeline-cyclic.md

 # Cyclic Pipeline

-This notebook demonstrates how to deploy a cyclic pipeline with Core 2.
-In this example we will create a simple counter which counts from a given number up to 10 and then it stops.
-If the number provided by the user is already greater than 10, the pipeline will stop.
+This notebook shows how to deploy a cyclic pipeline using Core 2.
+In this example, we build a simple counter that starts from a user-provided number and counts up to 10 before stopping.
+If the starting number is already greater than 10, the pipeline stops immediately.

 ## Models